 An untold story inspires a documentary

-About nine years ago, the documentary filmmaker, Jaanis Valk (39), happened to read a book about Valter.
-He found out he was the first Estonian to sail around the world and he did it even before the Second World War.
+In about 2009, the documentary filmmaker, Jaanis Valk, happened to read a book about Valter.
+He found out Valter was the first Estonian to sail around the world and he did it even before the Second World War.
 “I’m a history buff, but this was new information to me,” Valk admits.

 After that, he started investigating what happened to Valter and whether it was material for a documentary.
 “I was most drawn to the fact that Valter’s story is untold to this day.
 He was forgotten because of the years of occupation in Estonia.
 Many don’t even know who he was or that he existed,” Valk says.